Federal Contractors Program

 Role of government contracting authorities

 The Government of Canada contracting authorities solicit bids and award goods and services contracts.
-Contracting authorities are responsible for ensuring that organizations receive information about the FCP prior to awarding any contract.
-The contracting authority’s role is to:
+Prior to awarding any eligible contract, contracting authorities are responsible for ensuring that organizations:

-• request and obtain a signed Agreement to Implement Employment Equity (LAB1168) (AIEE) form or obtain the current AIEE number issued by the Labour Program.
+• request and obtain a signed and fully completed Agreement to Implement Employment Equity (LAB1215) (AIEE) form or obtain the current AIEE number issued by the Labour Program, as part of the bidding or contracting package.
 The AIEE must be signed by an authorized executive of the organization

 • clarify with the organization if the AIEE number cited does not match the number on file.
 The Labour Program will resolve any issues with the AIEE, as required